What to Plant With Ageratum

 Coleus

 Known for its show-stopping foliage in vivid shades of red, burgundy, lime green, and variegated patterns, Coleus pairs beautifully with Ageratum’s soft, uniform blue or lavender blooms.
 This bold foliage contrast helps Ageratum stand out while adding visual depth to garden beds.
-Since both plants can tolerate partial sun, opt for sun-tolerant coleus varieties to ensure strong performance in mixed plantings.
-The combination of colorful leaves and delicate flowers creates a dynamic and eye-catching display.
+Opt for sun-tolerant coleus varieties to ensure strong performance in mixed plantings.
+I like using Coleus as the anchor and letting Ageratum fill in around it.
+The mix of dramatic foliage and fluffy flowers creates a planting that looks layered and lively even when nothing else is in bloom.

 Ornamental Grasses